JamesCWeber/BCG-X-Data-Science-Project-Part-1-Exploratory-Data-Analysis/README.md

 ### 2. Descriptive Statistics for Client and Price Data
 #### 2a.
 Client Data
-Once we have both client and price data imported into dataframes, we can use the .describe() command to get descriptive statistics for client and price data.<br/>
+Once we have both client and price data imported into dataframes, we can use the .describe() command to get descriptive statistics for client and price data.
-Descriptive statistics are statistics that summarizes and describes the main features of a dataset.<br/>
+Descriptive statistics are statistics that summarizes and describes the main features of a dataset.
 This includes the the mean, standard deviation, min, max, and the 25% 50% and 75% quartiles for each column.

 ```